C0rine/Ghost/README.md

 Corine_J [at] MSN [dot] com

 ### Summary of the project
 Ghost is a wordgame that is played by two players.
 The players form a word by alternating turns saying a letter, which is added on the end of the word fragment.
-A player loses when he/she forms a word longer than 3 letters or creates a fragment which cannot become a wordt by adding more letters.
+A player loses when he/she forms a word longer than 3 letters or creates a fragment which cannot become a word by adding more letters.

 *(Ghost will be a native app for Android.
 Min.
 SDK: API 19, Android 4.4 (KitKat))*